 Are You Doing All You Can To Develop Your Workforce?

 Developing the skills and abilities of your workforce is key to retaining high potential employees and honing a competitive advantage for your company.
-However, organizations can find it difficult to provide the varied and challenging experiences that support growth and development.
+However, organizations can find it difficult to provide the varied and challenging experiences that support growth and talent development.
 Cross-functional training helps you to tackle these problems by leveraging the unique roles and responsibilities in your organization as development opportunities.

 Cross-Functional Training: The What and Why

 Cross-functional training is an approach to talent development that places employees in a position to learn skills and abilities that are not exercised in their current roles.
 Practically, it means “loaning” an employee out to another department or team, where they learn and perform the tasks of a position they don’t have any experience with.

 Additionally, cross-functional training focuses on providing on-the-job experience to develop new skills and abilities.
 On the other hand, more traditional approaches rely on workshops or other classroom-adjacent techniques.